spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 6. Set the variable value to the path to the directory of your unzipped Linux cross compilation toolchain.
 7. Restart your terminal and run `echo %LINUX_MULTIARCH_ROOT%` (Command Prompt) or `echo $Env:LINUX_MULTIARCH_ROOT` (PowerShell).
 If you have registered the environment variable correctly, this returns the path you unzipped `v11_clang-5.0.0-centos7.zip` into.
 If it doesn’t, check that you’ve set the environment variable correctly.

-### Step 4: Building Unreal Engine
+### Step 4: Build Unreal Engine

-1. Open **Explorer** and navigate to the directory you cloned the Unreal Engine fork into.
+1. Open **File Explorer** and navigate to the directory you cloned the Unreal Engine fork into.

 2. Double-click **`Setup.bat`**.